 In 1913, he moved to Montparnasse on the Left Bank, which became the new place to be of modern art, with artists such as Modigliani, Juan Gris, Diego Rivera, Fujita and Soutine.

-Pablo Picasso spent most of his life in Paris and on the French Riviera in South of France, where he died in 1973.
+Pablo Picasso spent most of his life the city and on the French Riviera in South of France, where he died in 1973.

 From 1905 until 1946, Pablo Picasso witnessed, inspired, lead the glorious time of Paris as the world capital of arts.